pflanze/mailmover/README.md

 I originally wrote this in a hurry for personal use, at a time when I wasn't that good a coder yet.
-I have cleaned it up quite a bit since, but it could still use more work.
+I have cleaned it up quite a bit since, but it could still use some more work.

 ## Installation